jsatua/DSF/README.md

 ## Welcome to my Data Science Sandbox

-Analyses are organized into branches based on the primary tool used.
+Analyses are (mainly) organized into branches based on the primary tool used.

 ### Availability